NY gov raps Amazon critics amid report company’s rethinking

 The Post said no firm decision had been made about whether Amazon would pull out of the deal.

-“I don’t know if they’re serious or not, and frankly, I don’t care,” said Sen. Michael Gianaris, a Democrat who represents Long Island City and is a leading critic of the agreement.
+“I don’t know if they’re serious or not, and frankly, I don’t care,” said Sen. Michael Gianaris, a Democrat who represents Long Island City and calls the agreement bad policy.
 “If their view is ‘we’re going to extort New York or we’re going to leave,’ then they should leave.”

 State Sen. Andrea Stewart-Cousins nominated Gianaris earlier this week to a little-known state panel that could ultimately be asked to approve the subsidies.
 Cuomo has the final say over appointments.

-After Cuomo’s remarks Friday, Stewart-Cousins said it was “unfortunate that the governor is trying to divide the Democratic Party at this crucial and historic time.”
+After Cuomo’s remarks Friday, a spokesman for Stewart-Cousins said it was “unfortunate that the governor is trying to divide the Democratic Party at this crucial and historic time.”

-A Quinnipiac University poll released in December found New York City voters favor bringing Amazon’s campus to the city, by 57-26 percent.
-But they were divided on the incentives, with 46 percent supporting the package while 44 percent opposed it.
+A Quinnipiac University poll released in December found New York City voters support having an Amazon headquarters, by 57-26 percent.
+But they were divided on the incentives: 46 percent in favor, 44 percent against.

 The survey had a margin of error of plus or minus 3.8 percentage points.

-Note: This story has been corrected to say that a quote that had been attributed to Sen. Andrea Stewart-Cousins came from her spokesman.